getappmap/vscode-appland/doc/README-JAVA.md

 # Instructions for Java Projects

-## Installation

-Install the extension with the `Install` button in the Marketplace.

 ## Initial setup of the client

 The client is required for recording AppMaps when running tests in VS Code.

 1. Download the most recent `appmap.jar` from [https://github.com/applandinc/appmap-java/releases](https://github.com/applandinc/appmap-java/releases).
-2. Then follow the `Configuration chapter` in [github.com/applandinc/appmap-java](github.com/applandinc/appmap-java#configuration).
+2. Then follow the `Configuration chapter` in [github.com/applandinc/appmap-java](https://github.com/applandinc/appmap-java#configuration).

 ## Recording an AppMap